 Location.
-40° 38.433′ N, 74° 52.95′ W. Marker is in Annandale, New Jersey, in Hunterdon County.
-Marker is at the intersection of Beaver Avenue and Maple Avenue, on the right when traveling west on Beaver Avenue.
+40° 38.696′ N, 74° 52.783′ W. Marker is in Annandale, New Jersey, in Hunterdon County.
+Marker is at the intersection of Main Street and East Street, on the left when traveling east on Main Street.
 Touch for map.
 Marker is in this post office area: Annandale NJ 08801, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 1, 2008.
-This page has been viewed 1,332 times since then and 30 times this year.
-Photos: 1. submitted on April 7, 2009, by Alan Edelson of Union Twsp., New Jersey.
-2, 3, 4. submitted on October 1, 2008, by E B of Annandale, New Jersey. • Kevin W. was the editor who published this page.
+This page originally submitted on March 11, 2009, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 1,740 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on March 11, 2009, by Alan Edelson of Union Twsp., New Jersey. • J. J. Prats was the editor who published this page.